 - Double masking with a cloth mask over a surgical mask or, if preferred, a well-fitted KN95, KF94, or N95 mask is more protective than a single cloth or surgical mask.
 For those who wear a single mask, a surgical mask is preferred instead of a cloth mask alone.

-Additional COVID-19 prevention in ECEs
+Additional COVID-19 prevention in schools

 As the COVID-19 pandemic in Philadelphia evolves, there may be additional changes to the guidance, so please connect to the COVID-19 texts (text COVIDPHL to 888-777) to have the most up-to-date information.

-Children and staff screening
+Student and staff screening

 Parents should screen their children for symptoms daily, including screening for fever, symptoms, and exposure.
 Staff should screen themselves daily.
 Check the full list of symptoms from the CDC.

 The Health Department has developed a COVID-19 sample screening tool.
 If an individual has symptoms consistent with COVID-19, they should not enter the facility.
-On-site screening of symptoms and exposure history may be helpful for MDS classrooms.

 Plan for when someone becomes sick